Nalipp/Stat-su/README.md

   listen for escape keypress to close timmer popup

+  /-- current

   add icons
   - link
   - trash
   - play

+  create a footer

+  change language to topic in entire project

   ui
   - simplyfy the form validation